AymericPalaric/Masked-Owl-Detection/README.md

 *Don't forget to click on that **"Save samples"** button !*
 -
 Otherwise you won't have any of the positive samples saved on your device.

+**To launch the *multiple files* graphical interface**: double click on the `GUI.sh` file.
+This will open a window, preparing the pipeline to process the audios.
+You will have to enter the absolute path towards the root of the repository.
+It will then ask you to put an input folder (where the files you want to process are) and an output folder (where you want to save the found calls). **Don't forget to add a `/` at the end of each path, so that this will be interpreted as a valid folder path!**
+You will then see the progress over the processing of each one of the files found at the input folder.
+After all processes are done, it will open a window in your browser (similar to the previous GUI) in which you will be able to see each of the found samples and validate them.
+Again, **don't forget to click on the "Save samples" buttons for each files**.
+Finally, when you are done saving the positive calls, click on the "Quit" button to clear all temporary files and stop the execution of the app.
+You can now close this window and stop the script.

 # Next Steps and unmerged branches

 ## Add a new model type